HiLab-git/PyMIC_examples/classification/CHNCXR/README.md

 pymic_evaluate_cls config/evaluation.cfg
 ```

-The obtained accuracy by default setting should be around 0.8571.
+The obtained accuracy by default setting should be around 0.8571, and the AUC is 0.94.

 ## Finetuning vgg16
 Similarly to the above example, we further try to finetune vgg16  for the same classification task.
 Use a different configure file `config/net_vg16.cfg` for training and testing.
-Edit the `checkpoint_name` accordingly in `config/net_vg16.cfg` for testing, and edit `config/evaluation.cfg` accordinly for evaluation.
+Edit `config/evaluation.cfg` accordinly for evaluation.
 The iteration number obtained the highest accuracy on the validation set was 2300, and the accuracy will be around 0.8797.